placer14/edu-golang-primer/README.md

 ## Questions

-Ask questions in `#go-guild` or reach out to the instructor.
+Ask questions in `#ambient-backend-guild` or reach out to the instructor.

 [wk1]: ./wk1/
 [wk2]: ./wk2/